AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 +    )
 ```

-### Fix test
+### Fix tests

 You probably notice that your tests fails!
-We have to fix it.
+We have to fix them.

 ```python
 rooms_booking/room/tests/test_room.py